 Salary Grade: 053

 Union: 55 - Hvd Union Cler & Tech Workers

-College background or equivalent work experience, preferably in biology, bioengineering, biochemistry or related field with relevant work experience in an academic or industrial setting.
+College background or equivalent work experience, preferably in a related discipline

-Bachelor's degree in biology, bioengineering, biochemistry or related field a plus.
-Demonstrated knowledge of laboratory techniques such as molecular cloning, microbiological culture, and human cell/tissue culture.
-Experience with biological hypothesis testing and statistical methods for data analysis.
-Strong written and verbal communication skills.
-Ability to work as part of a team.
+Bachelor's degree in Biology Bioengineering, biochemistry or a related field or equivalent work experience.
+Demonstrated knowledge of laboratory techniques such as molecular cloning and microbiological culture.
+Methods for data analysis preferred.
+Strong written and verbal communication skills a must.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 Harvard University is devoted to excellence in teaching, learning, and research, and to developing leaders in many disciplines who make a difference globally.
 The University, which is based in Cambridge and Boston, Massachusetts, has an enrollment of over 20,000 degree candidates, including undergraduate, graduate, and professional students.
 Harvard has more than 360,000 alumni around the world.
 The University has twelve degree-granting Schools in addition to the Radcliffe Institute for Advanced Study, offering a truly global education.
 Established in 1636, Harvard is the oldest institution of higher education in the United States.